What Does a Notary Do? Your Guide to Notarial Services

 A key part behind those official fraud-deterrent acts isn’t just what happens during the sign-off—it’s also about preventing any “I didn’t sign this” situations down the road.
 By verifying identities face-to-face or through live video technology when document online transactions, these impartial witnesses are pivotal in maintaining public trust.

 In fact, American law places immense value on this integrity appointed role—with 1.25 billion documents getting that golden ticket (aka being stamped) each year.
-And here’s where it gets cooler; today we have publicly commissioned pros who can help certify life-changing documents right from our couches using apps available on both iOS App Store and Android devices.
+And here’s where it gets cooler; today we have publicly commissioned pros who can help certify life-changing documents right from our couches.
 Yep, gone are days when you had to plan around average wait times at physical locations.

 Surely all these sound bites make one thing crystal clear: Notaries don’t simply push papers—they safeguard authenticity within layers upon layers across countless industries.